FieldCommGroup/HART-IP-Developer-Kit/doc/install-os.md

    ```
 3. Follow the instructions here (https://github.com/FieldCommGroup/private.HART-IP-Developer-Kit/blob/release-20/doc/create-minimum-hartip-network.md) to complete the setup of your local field network.

+## Update OpenSSL

+Note: There was a security [vulnerability](https://www.openssl.org/news/secadv/20220315.txt) discovered in the OpenSSL library in March 2022.

+The current release of Ubuntu 20 does not yet contain the upgraded OpenSSL library that corrects the vulnerability.
+To update your OS installation, download the updated library from [GitHub](https://github.com/openssl/openssl) and follow the instructions there.

 ## Configure the OS for use on DNSMASQ node

 Follow these steps to ready the new OS for use on a flow device.